ssbc/ssb-db2/README.md

 is to be able to rework some of the existing decisions without having to be 100% backwards compatible.
 The main reasons are:

 - Performance, the database stores data in [bipf]
 - Replace flume with [jitdb] and specialized indexes
 - Run in the browser via [ssb-browser-core](https://github.com/arj03/ssb-browser-core)
 - Work well with partial replication

+Over time, this database received more features than ssb-db, and now supports:

+- Deletion and compaction
+- Customizable feed formats and encryption formats
+  - You are not tied to classic SSB messages and the classic mode of encryption, you can use any format you want, or build one yourself, with [ssb-feed-format] and [ssb-encryption-format]
+- Query language (as composable JS functions)

 SSB-DB2 is a secret-stack plugin that registers itself in the db namespace.